-So can you alter your logo shape to fit better on your website.
+So can you alter your logo shape to fit better on your website?

-Clarke Design normally have a circular logo with three words above one another.
+Clarke Design normally has a circular logo with three words above one another.
 However this didn’t look as good as it could on our website, so we widened the logo to be shorter and wider and put the words next to each other – we think that this works better, makes the logo smaller in height and is still very readable.

 Sometimes it’s the clarity of the logo itself that is the problem.
 Was it designed to look great on paper with a fuzzy edge, or drop shadow that just looks poor on screen.

 Sometimes the colour of a logo can change how clear and clean it looks.